-1. It is a Compound Exercise
+1. Pull ups are a Compound Exercise

-Instead of doing multiple exercises, the pull-up is convenient especially if you are running short on time.
+Instead of doing multiple exercises, the pull up is convenient especially if you are running short on time.

 2. Alternate Form of Cardio

-Allowing your heart rate to increase will make your heart become stronger which is important to enhance an physical performance.
+Allowing your heart rate to increase will make your heart become stronger which is important to enhance physical performance.

 3. Increase Your Stamina

-As mentioned, pull-ups are a great way to make your heart stronger and as it becomes stronger, your stamina increases.
+As mentioned, pull ups are a great way to make your heart stronger and as it becomes stronger, your stamina increases.

 Your heart is the root to all physical strength as it paces your breathing and gives you the oxygen flow your muscles need.